metrorailings/OwlBlog/content/posts/week-8-quick-insights.md

 Ever since giving up a big run to Fournette on that early run, the Jets run defense has been stout.

+The entire Jets offensive line is a major liability in pass protection.
+Only the right tackle seems somewhat qualified to be playing in the professional league here.

 ***

 ## Dolphins @ Steelers